torrassam/biofire/README.md

 Authors: Matilde Torrassa and Gabriele Vissio

-For more information please contact XXX
+For more information please contact Matilde Torrassa (matilde.torrassa@cimafoundation.org) concerning the Python code and Gabriele Vissio (gabriele.vissio@cnr.it) concerning the Fortran code.